doda2025-team4/lib-version/README.md

 To automatically have a new releases be created with correct and automatically generated versions, I have used `cycjimmy/semantic-release-action@v5`.
 This is an GitHub Action from the GitHub Marketplace.
 For more information, visit: https://github.com/marketplace/actions/action-for-semantic-release#semantic_version.

 This ensures a new release is published with correct versions according to [Semantic Release](https://github.com/semantic-release/semantic-release) when a commit is pushed to the main branch.
+This relies on the use of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+It should work for merge request to main.
+However, fast forward merges will likely not work because it doesn't explicitly push to the branch.

+This also required, the use of a release configuration.
+I followed the guideline [here](https://github.com/semantic-release/semantic-release/blob/master/docs/usage/configuration.md#configuration) to create `.releaerc.json`.

+## F11

+I added the develop branch as another branch where releases will be generated.
+For this one, I set the pre-release flag to be true.

+Additionally, I added a feature to the library.
+It now generates some sentences.
+This is used to test to see if the minor version increases as expected.